-Segmentation is not a new marketing term.
-Marketers segment their audience all the time to send personalized emails, understand buyers' preferences and customize content.
+Segmentation is not a new term.
+B2C and B2B Marketers segment their customer base all the time to send personalized marketing campaigns, understand their ideal customer's preferences, and customize relevant content.

 In fact, audience segmentation is the backbone of modern marketing approaches like account-based marketing.